digitalworlds/ACM_JOCCH_2026/README.md

 # ATUNDA - Afrogenic dance moves
 This repository containes the dataset and source code used in our paper submitted to the ACM Journal of Computing and Cultural Heritage.

-This dataset contains Afrogenic dance motion data extracted from the [Atunda videos](https://www.atunda.live/) using MediaPipe.
+This dataset contains Afrogenic dance motion data extracted from the [Atunda videos](https://www.atunda.live/) using the MediaPipe pose detection library.
 Each subfolder under `data/` corresponds to a dance move, and within each folder there are JSON files from several performances of this dance move in the following file name convension:

 -   `<dance type>_normalized_<performance ID>.json` --- normalized landmark coordinates.